gorati/COS/cos_crossprobe/data/pantheon/README.md

 # Pantheon+ / SH0ES input files

-Bundled files from the supplied working ZIP:
+The Pantheon+SH0ES files are not redistributed in this repository.
+Download them from the official PantheonPlusSH0ES DataRelease repository and place them in data/pantheon/.

 ```text
 Pantheon+SH0ES.dat